 Weight unloaded: 625 g

 Barrel length: 102 mm

 Capacity: 7 rounds

 The M1900 is a blowback operated, semi-automatic (self-loading) pistol.
 The barrel is fixed to the frame.
 The recoil spring is located within the slide and above the barrel.
-This spring, via special lever, also acts as a firing pin spring.
+This spring also acts as a firing pin spring with the aid of a special lever.
 M1900 is a striker fired, single action weapon.
-Unlike all latter designs, the ejection port is cut in the frame, and not in the slide.
-Safety switch is located at the left side, above the grip panel.
-Magazine is removable, is inserted into the pistol handle and holds 7 rounds.
-Magazine catch lever is located at the heel of the grip.
+Unlike all later designs, the ejection port is cut into the frame, and not the slide.
+A safety switch is located on the left side, above the grip panel.
+The magazine is removable, inserted into the pistol handle and holds 7 rounds.
+The magazine catch lever is located at the heel of the grip.
 Sights are fixed.